Lukasisnot/SeminarProject/README.md

 # SeminarProject
-! inteded to run on RPi-5 !
+!
+Intended to run on RPi-5 !